 Compared to traditional hotels, boutique hotels focus on their individuality and creating their own character — crafting that by giving great attention to design and details, as well as curating personalized experiences for their guests.

-While there are no strict rules that these hotels abide, they follow some sort of guideline that are easy to spot and are usually present in most boutique hotels.
+While there are no strict rules that these hotels abide, they follow some sort of guidelines that is easy to spot and are usually present in most boutique hotels.
 They are usually:

 - Smaller in size